Non-abelian Hodge correspondence over singular K\"ahler spaces: Pluri-harmonic metrics on Higgs sheaves over the regular locus

 where $\lambda_{ \epsilon} =\frac{2\pi}{\Vol(Y_\orb, \omega_{\orb,\epsilon})} \mu_{\omega_{ \orb,\epsilon }} (E_\orb)$.
-Following Simpson's argument (\cite{Simpson88}), we obtain the long time existence and uniqueness of the solution to the above flow (\ref{DDD1}).
-Actually, the needed estimates are valid on each orbifold chart $U_i$, whereby computations agree with those in the manifold case (see e.g. \cite{Faulk22} for considerations on the existence of Hermitian-Einstein metrics of stable vector orbi-bundles, and \cite[Section 3]{ZZZ25} for general stable Higgs orbi-bundles).
+Following Simpson's argument \cite{Simpson88}, we obtain the long time existence and uniqueness of the solution to the above flow (\ref{DDD1}).
+Actually, the needed estimates are valid on each orbifold chart $U_\alpha$, where the computations are consistent with those in the manifold case (see e.g. \cite{Faulk22} for the existence of Hermitian-Einstein metrics on stable vector orbi-bundles, and \cite[Section 3]{ZZZ25} for the general case of stable Higgs orbi-bundles).